Measuring Mathematical Problem Solving With the MATH Dataset: Related Work

 Rather than prove theorems with standard pretrained Transformers, \citet{McAllester2020MathZeroTC} proposes that the community create theorem provers that bootstrap their mathematical capabilities through open-ended self-improvement.
 For bootstrapping to be feasible, models will also need to understand mathematics as humans write it, as manually converting advanced mathematics to a proof generation language is extremely time-consuming.
 This is why \citet{Szegedy2020APP} argues that working on formal theorem provers alone will be an impractical path towards world-class mathematical reasoning.
 We address \citet{Szegedy2020APP}'s concern by creating a dataset to test understanding of mathematics written in natural language and commonplace mathematical notation.
 This also means that the answers in our dataset can be assessed without the need for a cumbersome theorem proving environment, which is another advantage of our evaluation framework.

 \textbf{Neural Calculators.}\quad Recent work shows that Transformers can sometimes perform laborious calculations around as well as calculators and computer algebra systems. \citet{Lample2020DeepLF} use Transformers to solve algorithmically generated symbolic integration problems and achieve greater than 95\% accuracy. \citet{Amini2019MathQATI,Ling2017ProgramIB} introduce plug-and-chug multiple choice mathematics problems and focus on sequence-to-program generation. \citet{Saxton2019AnalysingMR} introduce the DeepMind Mathematics dataset, which consists of algorithmically generated plug-and-chug problems such as addition, list sorting, and function evaluation, as shown in \Cref{fig:splash}.
-Recently, \citet{Henighan2020ScalingLF} show that nearly all of the DeepMind Mathematics dataset can be straightforwardly solved with large Transformers.
+Recently, \citet{Henighan2020ScalingLF} show that, excluding problems with astronomically large numbers, the vast majority of the problems in the DeepMind Mathematics dataset can be straightforwardly solved with large Transformers.